ff6347/wihihihiggle/index.md

 If you uncheck this all the options for e.g. 'octaves', 'randomSeed' get enabled.

 ###usetemporal
 If checked this will use a temporalWiggle().
 This type of wiggle needs keyframes.
 So dont wonder if nothing happens.
-The property will wiggle over time
+The property will wiggle over time.

 ###freq
 Define the frequence per second.
 The default is '1'.
-Accepts also expressions
+Accepts also expressions.

 ###amp
 Define the amplitude per second.
 The default is '25'.
-Accepts also expressions
+Accepts also expressions.

 -----------------------